-There are many opportunities for students to receive extra help both during and after school.
+There are many opportunities for students to receive extra help after school.
 After-school extra help may be initiated by the teacher, student or parent.
-Extra help is usually held from 2:15 to 3:00, but may vary from teacher to teacher.
+Extra help is held from 2:15 to 3:00, but may vary from teacher to teacher.
+Each staff member stays after school at least 1 day per week to assist students.
 Extra help should not be considered as a punishment by students, but rather as a student taking responsibility for his or her learning.
+Late bus available for bus students in need of transportation after extra help sessions are completed.
+Late bus picks up approximately 3:15 at the front of the school.